flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 A GPU with [Z-buffer](`r ref("nintendo-64#modern-visible-surface-determination")`) solves the [Visible surfaces determination](`r ref("sega-saturn#an-introduction-to-the-visibility-problem")`) problem at a hardware level.
 The PS1 relies on an ordering table, meaning developers are in charge of determining what geometry is in front of others.
 To sum up, **any model exhibiting flickering triangles is caused by the sorting routines (software)**, so it's remedied on the same software.

-(ref:gpupredtitle) Distorted models/textures
+(ref:gpupredtitle) Pre-rendered graphics

 (ref:gpupredcaption) Square Soft's Final Fantasy VII (1997).
-Scene with Pre-rendered background.
+A scene with Pre-rendered background.
 The way models interact and move is essential to _trick_ the user's perception.

 ```{r fig.cap="(ref:gpupredcaption)", fig.align='center', tab.title="(ref:gpupredtitle)", tab.last=TRUE}
 image('prerendered.png', "(ref:gpupredcaption)", float=TRUE)